3SConsult/PT3S/sphinx_docs/_build/html/_sources/developers.rst.txt

 3. **Run the Docker container:** Run the following command with the name of your Docker image.

    .. note::
-       The port must differ from a local JupyterLab you might be running (use 8889:8888 instead).
+       The port must differ from a local JupyterLab you might be running.

    .. code-block:: bash

-      docker run -it --rm -p 8889:8888 pt3stestpotsdam
+      docker run -it --rm -v C:\Users\User\3S\dockerNotebooks:C:\3S\notebooks -p 8889:8888 pt3stestpotsdam

    The container should now be running, downloading the Example Notebooks and upgrading PT3S to its newest version automatically.
+The `dockerNotebooks` folder on your local machine is used as a volume for the Docker container.
+Therefore, all changes made to the notebooks inside the container are applied to these files.
+You can also save additional notebooks to this folder to add them into the container for testing (rerun necessary).

    You now have access to a cmd running in the container environment.
 The `-it` option starts the container in interactive mode, and the `--rm` option removes the container after it exits.